 Amid the statistics, policies, and technical jargon, we often lose the real picture of Antimicrobial Resistance (AMR).
 AMR occurs when microbes like bacteria, viruses, fungi, and parasites evolve and no longer respond to the drugs designed to kill them, making infections caused by them harder to treat and increasing the risk of disease spread, severe illness, and death.
-Behind the science are personal stories about people navigating the complexities of this century's most pressing global health crisis.
+But behind the science are personal stories about people navigating the complexities of this century's most pressing global health crisis.

 During World Antimicrobial Awareness Week (WAAW 2024), I had the privilege of speaking with Nandita Venkatesan, a two-time tuberculosis survivor whose grueling AMR journey reminds us of the lived realities of this issue.